xpressiscool/git_automation/README.md

 ## Learn More
 You can copy the source code in the src/main.rs to use in your project.
 It will generate a random commit message so that there will not always be the same commit message.
 ### Git Started
-Git started by cloneing the repository:
+To git started by cloneing the repository:
 ```bash
 git clone https://github.com/xpressiscool/git-automation.git
 ```